starknet-edu/starknetbook/primer/README.md

 ### Distributed Systems

-These questions form the basis of distributed systems and distributed computing across a network, and have been studied since the inception of the internet.
+These questions form the basis of distributed systems and distributed computing across a network and have been studied since the inception of the internet.

 Let's look briefly at how one of the more popular distributed databases [CassandraDB](https://cassandra.apache.org/doc/latest/cassandra/getting_started/configuring.html) handles these issues.